terraform-aviatrix-modules/terraform-aviatrix-mc-spoke/docs/GROUP_MODE_MIGRATION.md

 ## Expanding
 Once you have migrated from a legacy to group based HA, you can expand the amount of spoke gateways using the `spoke_gateway_amount` argument.
 This defaults to 2, creating 1+1 gateways.
 By increasing this number to the desired total number of gateways in the spoke, it will add instances of the `aviatrix_spoke_ha_gateway` resource.

-## Limitations
+## Limitations and caveats
 - For backward compatibility (in order to be able to import), the second gateway will always be appended with -hagw.
 Any additional gateways will simple get a number (3 and up) to identify it.
 - Any additional gateways deployed will be distributed over the same AZ's/zones as the first 2 gateways.
 This module currently does not support a 3 or more AZ distribution.
-- When using insane_mode, /26 subnets for the gateways 3-n need to be supplied as an additional list using the `group_mode_insane_mode_subnets` argument.
+- When using insane_mode, /26 subnets for the gateways 3-n need to be supplied as an additional list using the `additional_group_mode_subnets` argument.
+Additional AZ's to create the additional group mode subnets in, can be set with `additional_group_mode_azs`.
+- The `additional_group_mode_subnets` and `additional_group_mode_azs` arguments can also be used when using existing VPC's.
+Be aware that in normal operations, the controller assumes you have all subnets created already, while with insane mode the controller requires to create the subnets itself.
+As such, the `additional_group_mode_azs` only has to be set when using an existing VPC with insane mode, as in normal operations the pre created subnets are already deployed in a specific availability zone.
 - Deploying additional gateways has to be done one by one.
 Increasing the `spoke_gateway_amount` by more than one will result in an error.
 Either increase one by one or apply multiple times.